Playing Cards

 338 | ‡a card ‡2 rdacarrier |

-Production method (340 ‡d)
+Production Method (340 ‡d)

 Record the process used to produce the resource if it is readily ascertainable.
 Use one or more terms from the list of RDA-controlled terms (see RDA Production Method).
 Or, consult AAT for an appropriate term.
 Use separate fields for each unique term.